Welcome. Working one-on-one with clients is among my favorite things to do.

 - Find greater alignment with your priorities in your daily life.

-- Approach change as a kind experiment, and with a growth mindset (learning as we go) rather than perfectionism or “getting it right.”
+- Apply a growth mindset (learning as we go) rather than perfectionism.

 - Be with your thoughts, feelings and experiences with more awareness, compassion, and curiosity.

-- Follow up emails after sessions, when appropriate, with relevant resources we discussed (with links to meditations, articles, books, podcasts, etc).
+- Follow up emails after sessions, when appropriate, with relevant resources we discussed (with links to meditations, reflection questions, articles, podcasts, etc).